go-bayes/boilerplate/README.md

 - Working with multiple projects that each need their own boilerplate databases
 - Storing databases in a shared network location
-- Organizing files according to a specific project structure
+- Organising files according to a specific project structure
 - Testing and development scenarios

 All key functions in the package (`boilerplate_init()`,